 Verdicts Against J&J in Talcum Powder Ovarian Cancer Lawsuits

-In February, a St. Louis jury awarded $72 million to the family of a woman who died from ovarian cancer after years of using the talcum powder for feminine hygiene.
-Then again, this past Monday, J&J suffered a second trial loss when the jury awarded $55 million to another woman who developed ovarian cancer.
+On February 22, 2016, a St. Louis jury awarded $72 million to the family of a woman who died from ovarian cancer after years of using the talcum powder for feminine hygiene.

 What is the Issue with J&J’s Talcum Powder Products